 -name filename True if the filename argument matches the current file name.
-Normal Shell argument syntax may be used if escaped (watch out for '[', '?' and '\').

--perm onum True if the file permission flags exactly match the octal number onum (see chmod(I)).
-If onum is prefixed by a minus sign, more flag bits (017777, see stat(II)) become significant and the flags are compared:
+Normal Shell argument syntax may be used if escaped (watch out for '[', '?' and ''). - perm onum True if the file permission flags exactly match the octal number onum (see chmod(I)).
+If onum is prefixed by a minus sign, more flag bits (017777, see stat(II)) become significant and the flags are compared: $(flags\&onum) == onum$. -type c True if the type of the file is c , where c is b , c , d or f for block special file, character special file, directory or plain file. -links n True if the file has n links. -user uname True if the file belongs to the user uname . - group gname As it is for -user so shall it be for -group (someday). - size n True if the file is n blocks long (512 bytes per block). -atime n True if the file has been accessed in n days. - mtime n True if the file has been modified in n days. -exec command True if the executed command returns exit status zero (most commands do).

-(flags&onum)==onum.

--type c True if the type of the file is c, where c is b, c, d or f for block special file, character special file, directory or plain file.

--links n True if the file has n links.

--user uname True if the file belongs to the user uname.

--group gname As it is for -user so shall it be for -group (someday). -size n True if the file is n blocks long (512 bytes per block).

--atime n True if the file has been accessed in n days. -mtime n True if the file has been modified in n days.

--exec command True if the executed command returns exit status zero (most commands do).

 The end of the command is punctuated by an escaped semicolon.
-A command argument '{}' is replaced by the current pathname.

--ok command Like -exec except that the generated command line is printed with a question mark first, and is executed only if the user responds y.

--print Always true; causes the current pathname to be printed.

-The primaries may be combined with these operators (ordered by precedence):

-! prefix not
+A com- mand argument '{}' is replaced by the current pathname. -ok command Like $-exec$ except that the generated command line is printed with a question mark first, and is executed only if the user responds y. -print Always true; causes the current pathname to be printed.
+The primaries may be combined with these operators (ordered by precedence): ! prefix not -a infix and, second operand evaluated only if first is true -0 infix or, second operand evaluated only if first is false (expression) parentheses for grouping.
+(Must be escaped.)
+To remove files named 'a.out' and '.o' not accessed for a week:

--a infix and, second operand evaluated only if first is true -o infix or, second operand evaluated only if first is false find / "(" -name a.out -o -name "\.o" ")" -a -atime +7 -a -exec rm {} ";"
+find / "(" -name a.out -o -name ".o" ")" -a -atime +7 -a -exec rm { } ";"